 Jaime Frungillo (CAS ’11)

 When I first entered Boston University, I was an undecided major in the College of General Studies.
 I always enjoyed math and science, so I opted to take Biology and Calculus as my elective courses.
-I was searching for a major that I was passionate about; and as my sophomore year approached, I realized that major was Marine Science.
-Unfortunately, no one from CGS had ever transferred to the BUMP, and graduating in four years seemed unlikely.
+Unfortunately, no one from CGS had ever transferred to the BU Marine Program, and graduating in four years seemed unlikely.
 However, as the semesters went by, it was not as hard as I was advised.
 I took two summer courses and was able to participate in internships during my four years of undergrad.

 During the summer going into my junior year, I had two internships.
 My first experience, working with marine mammals scientifically, came when I volunteered in Costa Rica as part of International Student Volunteers.
-Dolphins were used as bioindicators and photo identification was employed to estimate relative abundance and fungus documentation present on Tursiops truncatus.
 When I came back from Costa Rica, I began my internship for Jenkinson’s Aquarium.
 During my time at Jenkinson’s Aquarium I learned, researched and created enrichment toys for Atlantic harbor seals, cared for and cleaned the African penguins and parrot exhibits, and tested water quality.

-Unlike most undergraduate institutions, Boston University offered an option for a Marine Science Major.
-Consequently, we had the opportunity to take classes like Marine Biogeochemistry, Ichthyology, and Physical Oceanography and participate in a research semester called the Marine Semester.
+We had the opportunity to take classes like Marine Biogeochemistry, Ichthyology, and Physical Oceanography and participate in a research semester called the Marine Semester.
 During this semester, as part of Professor Kaufman’s Marine Megafaunal Ecology class, I went out on a research vessel in Stellwagen Bank, MA, and became familiar with CTDs, plankton tows, sonar, and drop cameras.
-While on the vessel, I gained more experience recording marine mammal presence and behavior in researching what influences humpback whales’ foraging behavior.
-The BUMP students also got the chance to take a trip to Belize with Professor Lobel and Professor Fulweiler to snorkel and observe the surrounding coral reefs and the reef fish.
 The Marine Semester also introduced me to geospatial systems in the Marine GIS class where I studied the relationship between climate-related disasters and forecasts.
 This class led me to work with Pablo Suarez on the Red Cross disaster database.